blawson69/PurseStrings/README.md

 SERVICES
 Sword Sharpening|2gp|
 ```
-If the merchant buys an item from a player that is not in their inventory, it will be added to the bottom of the list.
+If a merchant buys an item from a player that is not in their inventory, it will be added to the bottom of the list.
 As is standard with these things, the purchase price will be double the amount it was bought for.
 Updates to inventory outside of purchases must be done by editing the GM Notes field again.

 **Note:** The PurseStrings inventory data *must* be the only data in the GM Notes field!